jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 9. Slide the battery in the battery chassis into the battery and control housing.

-10. Attach the battery and control housing subsection to the fin housing subsection.
+10. Attach the battery and control housing subsection to the fin housing subsection. https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#procedure-attach-sections
-<xref>See “Section Attachment Procedure” on page 54.

 This completes the procedure for unpacking the battery.